La Querida (mansion): Kennedy ownership

 One week after being elected president of the United States in 1960, John F. Kennedy hosted an informal press luncheon at La Querida on November 15.
 Kennedy is also said to have begun selecting members of his cabinet in the home's library room.
 In a 1995 lawsuit to argue against the significance of the property to discourage its designation as a Palm Beach town landmark by the Landmarks Preservation Commission, lawyers representing the family denied that Kennedy appointed any cabinet members at La Querida.
 However, in a press conference at the house on December 17, 1960, Kennedy announced his choice of J. Edward Day as United States postmaster general.
 Twelve days later, The New York Times noted that during another press conference held at La Querida, president-elect Kennedy informed reporters about the selection of several other officials, including W. Averell Harriman as Ambassador at Large, Robert Roosa as Under-Secretary of the Treasury for Monetary Affairs, and James M. Landis as a White House staffer.

 When president-elect Kennedy visited Palm Beach in December 1960, Richard Paul Pavlick nearly carried out an assassination attempt.
 Pavlick drove from New Hampshire to Palm Beach with a car full of dynamite.
-While Kennedy was at La Querida preparing to leave for Sunday Mass at St. Edward's Catholic Church on December 11, Pavlick waited outside the home and intended to crash his car into Kennedy's limousine.
+While Kennedy was at La Querida preparing to leave for Sunday Mass at St. Edward Catholic Church on December 11, Pavlick waited outside the home and intended to crash his car into Kennedy's limousine.
 Pavlick decided to forgo his plan after noticing that Kennedy was accompanied by his wife and young children and decided to pick another day for the assassination attempt.
 However, on December 15, the Palm Beach Police Department arrested him at the intersection of North County Road and Royal Poinciana Way after receiving information from the Secret Service.
 Pavlick was charged with threatening to assassinate Kennedy, but after he was declared legally insane by federal judge Emett Clay Choate on December 2, 1963, charges were reduced to unlawful transportation of dynamite across state lines.